 At Minute Women we are a solutions-focused company, always providing choices to our clients.
 We believe that people matter: including clients, their families, caregivers and our office staff.
 We believe in our “four core principles.”

-Customer service is at the core of what we do.
+Service is at the core of what we do.
 Providing the best customer service for both our customers and our caregivers is how we separate ourselves.
-Without clients or caregivers we do not have a business, so both parties must receive outstanding customer service.
+We will be the easiest and most convenient to work with.

 We are committed to educating the community on their options regarding aging in place.
 We are involved in multiple associations where the core principle is to educate and be a resource for families who have questions about what their options are.